making fertiliser from garden waste

 longevity spinach fertiliser

 This tropical spinach, longevity spinach, grows so well and prolifically that we use it for chop and drop, as green manure, as food for our plants.
 It’s also a highly nutritious green leafy plant and not as mucilaginous as most tropical spinach plants.
 It tastes slightly like peas.
+Unfortunately the turkeys and geese love it, so you’ll need protection if your birds free range.

 Green manures or cover crops are fast-growing leafy plants which are sown from seed to be slashed and dug into the soil, or used as mulch.
 It’s important to slash and use before they set seed.